 - The mHealth app market will grow to a considerable size of USD 26bn by 2017

 - Lack of data security and app development standards are the commonest and biggest blockades in the health app market

 - 71% of mHealth apps are either already connected to or plan to connect to an API for the exchange of health data

-Although a report by Gartner published on August 11, 2014 states that mHealth isn’t yet in its flourishing stage; and it needs around 5 years to make it to the progressive platform.
+Although a report by Gartner published on August 11, 2014, states that mHealth isn’t yet in its flourishing stage; and it needs around 5 years to make it to the progressive platform.
 However, a definite rise has been seen amongst users, when it comes to using gadgets which are related to healthcare especially considering the launch of Apple Watch; and similar Smartwatches and wearables.
-This disparity can be implicated to the initiatives taken so far, which are more focussed towards the Healthcare industry rather than individuals or end-users.
+This disparity can be implicated to the initiatives taken so far, which is more focused towards the Healthcare industry rather than individuals or end-users.

 What are the Present Challenges in mHealth

 One of my worries as a user of mHealth technology has been “does it make me too self-regulating?”
 Well!
 I’m not the only one who’s worried it seems, there are more users like me along with 64% doctors who fear that mHealth makes the users too independent.